 This means that you will no longer need to copy/paste the codes available in the section when you click the share button below each individual video on YouTube.

 No more manual management of the videos for your website and no coding skills required.
+There are a few options to embed Youtube videos: embed YouTube channel, embed YouTube playlist, and also option to embed Youtube video that is tagged with a specific hashtag.

 Important: Before you start, login into the EmbedFeed platform.
 If you are not here yet, register for a free trial, and you are ready to go!
 Once you have an account of the platform, just follow the steps below on how to embed a YouTube playlist :